jim-collier/x9git/README.md

 - `git push` only to a feature branch you created.

 - Don't `push` to `dev`, `main`, or `master`; instead, create a Pull Request.
-Even if you otherwise have the rights to, and even for small personal projects.
+Even if you otherwise have the rights to, and even for small personal "toy" projects.

-	While PRs are overkill for small personal projects, it is nevertheless good hygiene, does not add much extra effort, and reinforces good working habits.
+	While PRs are overkill for small personal projects, it is nevertheless good hygiene, does not add much extra effort, and reinforces good working habits at a reflexive level.

 - Pushed history is permanent.
 No rebase, no amend, no force-push, no rewriting.